KMathisGit/Personal-Blog/src/blog/2021-07-20-react-hooks-usestate-vs-usereducer.md

 <h3 class="anchor" id="react-hooks">React hooks</h3>

-This article is going to be comparing a couple of [React Hooks](https://reactjs.org/docs/hooks-intro.html) and discussing how I determine when to use one over the other.
+This article is going to be comparing a couple of [React Hooks](https://reactjs.org/docs/hooks-intro.html) and discussing how to determine when to use one over the other.
 If you are not familiar with [useState hook](https://reactjs.org/docs/hooks-reference.html#usestate) and [useReducer hook](https://reactjs.org/docs/hooks-reference.html#usereducer) I recommend checking them out before reading any further.

 <h3 class="anchor" id="syntactical-differences">Syntactical differences</h3>

 Both `useState()` and `useReducer()` hooks are used to manage the state of components, however there are some slight differences between the two that help determine which one better fits a scenario.
-The first thing key difference is the way we call state updates for these two hooks.
+Let's first look at the syntax of each hook and how we use them.

 Let's imagine a case where we have a rectangle object with properties describing the dimensions and color and compare the difference in syntax.